Baldwin III of Jerusalem: Estrangement from mother

 From 1149, Baldwin's relationship with his mother gradually collapsed and a power struggle ensued.

 A rift between Melisende and Baldwin became apparent in 1149.
 Having become embroiled in a conflict with the Church over her desire to see her chancellor, Ralph the Englishman, raised to the archbishopric of Tyre, the queen apparently decided that Church support was crucial and either dismissed Ralph from the chancery or forced him to resign.
 Because she could not appoint a successor to Ralph without Baldwin's consent, which Mayer considers unlikely to have been given, the chancery collapsed.
-Thereafter, the king and queen issued their documents each through their own scribe, maintaining the appearance of a unified kingdom whilst formalizing an unprecedented split in royal authority.
+Thereafter, the monarchs issued their documents each through their own scribe, maintaining the appearance of a unified kingdom whilst formalizing an unprecedented split in royal authority.

 Because Melisende had firmly entrenched herself in the southern and inland parts of the kingdom, Baldwin could only hope to establish control over the royal domain on the northern part of the coast, namely the cities of Acre and Tyre.
 Melisende intervened there as well, however, granting land to the Knights Hospitaller in 1149.
 Baldwin consented; Mayer believes that he had to in order to retain the Hospitallers' neutrality.
 In early 1150, he responded in kind when he fortified the ancient city of Gaza in Melisende's zone of influence.
 Like all of his predecessors, Baldwin was preoccupied with neutralizing the constant threat emanating from the Egyptian-held town of Ascalon, just north of Gaza, and he aimed to encircle it.
-Mayer credits the patriarch, who accompanied Baldwin to Gaza, with the compromise suggestion to entrust the rebuilt city to the Templars, who were neutral in the brewing conflict between the king and queen.
+Mayer credits the patriarch, who accompanied Baldwin to Gaza, with the compromise suggestion to entrust the rebuilt city to the Templars, who were neutral in the brewing conflict between the monarchs.
 In June 1150, the king went a step further in widening their rift: he completely stopped mentioning his mother in his documents while she still superficially acknowledged him.

-The state of Baldwin's entourage in 1150 was, as described by Mayer, "pathetic".
+Baldwin's entourage in 1150 was few.
 He was attended by his chapel: Ralph, the dismissed chancellor and unconsecrated archbishop of Tyre; Simon, a claimant to the Principality of Galilee; Hugh of Bethsan, a relatively unimportant Templar knight; and Clarembald, the viscount of Acre.
 Clarembald's support was the only one of significance because it meant that the king had full control of the lucrative coastal city.
 The rest of the Church and baronage stood with Melisende.
 That year, she secured the lordships of Mirabel and Ramla for Manasses, her cousin and constable, by arranging for him to marry Helvis of Ramla.
-William of Tyre relates that Manasses' "insolent attitude of superiority toward the elders of the realm" caused him to be loathed by the noble, and Baldwin himself held Manasses responsible for driving a wedge between he and his mother.
+William of Tyre relates that Manasses' "insolent attitude of superiority toward the elders of the realm" caused him to be loathed by the noble, and Baldwin himself held Manasses responsible for driving a wedge between him and his mother.